telefone-org/framework/README.md

 bot.run_forever()
 ```

 Are you interested yet?
-Then check out [all of our high-level examples](https://github.com/telefone-org/framework/tree/main/examples/high_level).
+Then check out [our examples](https://github.com/telefone-org/framework/tree/main/examples/high_level) with lots of helpful comments to get you started.

 ## License